 Should our staff feel strongly that a passenger’s reason for not wearing a face covering doesn’t sound quite right, they may challenge and escalate the matter.
 Passengers falsely positioning themselves as having a disability or medical issue preventing them from wearing a face covering are offensive to those legitimately in this situation.
 We urge everyone using all forms of public transportation - including our ferries, to do the right thing and act with integrity.

 What happens if I arrive for my sailing and I don’t have a face cover with me?
 Can you help me?

 Face coverings will be available for purchase for customers who do not have their own.
-All profits from the sales of Face Coverings will be donated to our 2020 Charities.
+All profits from the sales of Face Coverings will be donated to charity.
 Speak with a staff member to find the nearest purchase point within the Terminal or look for the signage on site.